dsehnal/LiteMol/README.md

   - `CustomDensity` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/CustomDensity)) - Shows how to download a PDB file, parse it, download density data and allow user interaction with them.
   - `SplitSurface` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/SplitSurface)) - Shows how to create two complementary selections and display a surface for each of them.
   - `BinaryCIFInspect` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/BinaryCIFInspect)) - A simple app that enables a comparison of data inside CIF and BinaryCIF.
 Also shows how to use the LiteMol.Core code directly without including/instancing the plugin.
+  - `Transforms` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/Transforms)) - This is a more complicated example that shows how to download multiple structures, apply a superposition algorithm, transform using a 4x4, and visualize them.

 To run the examples locally, simply open the corresponding ``index.html`` from the ``web/Examples`` directory in your favourite web browser (this is because the paths to the LiteMol CSS and JS are set up so that they can be shared